vladen/sync-decorator/SPEC.md

 <a name="sync"></a>
 # sync
-is a function.
+Is a function.

 ```js
 // const sync = require('sync-decorator');
   expect(sync).to.be.a('function')
 ```

-throws TypeError if descriptor argument is not object.
+Throws TypeError if descriptor argument is not object.

 ```js
 expect(() => sync({}, '', 42)).to.throw(TypeError)
 ```

-throws TypeError if value property of descriptor argument is not function.
+Throws TypeError if value property of descriptor argument is not function.

 ```js
 expect(() => sync({}, '', {})).to.throw(TypeError)